Your estate is your “stuff’. Each of us has several different “estates” for estate planning purposes.

 If the principal (you) becomes incompetent, the Designation of a Health Care Surrogate continues to be valid.
-All powers of attorney end automatically upon death.
 You may revoke your Designation of a Health Care Surrogate at any time.

-The second of the two commonly used advance medical directives, often referred to as a living will, and applies only if you have an incurable and irreversible injury, disease or illness which is judged to be a terminal condition by your treating physician.
+The second of the two commonly used advance medical directives, often referred to as a living will, and applies only if you have an incurable and irreversible injury, disease or illness which is judged to be a terminal condition which there is no probability that you will recover as determined by your treating physicians.
 It directs your doctors and health care providers to use no artificial, life-preserving procedures to prolong the dying process in that event.
 Obviously, this document applies only under a very narrow set of circumstances, unlike a Designation of a Health Care Surrogate, which has much broader applicability.

 The creation of your estate plan should be viewed as a process not an event.
 Because there are ever changing circumstances in our lives, the process is continuous.
 Just as you maintain your car or have regular physical checkups, it is important to maintain your estate plan to insure it is keeping up with the changes going on in your life.
 The following are circumstances that would necessitate a plan review:

 - Changing your primary home to a new State;